Azure-Readiness/Academic/Content/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services/) is a set of intelligence APIs that you can call from your apps.
 Among the more than 20 APIs it offers are the [Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) for distilling actionable information from images, the [Emotion API](https://www.microsoft.com/cognitive-services/en-us/emotion-api) for recognizing emotion in images and video, and the [Text Analytics API](https://www.microsoft.com/cognitive-services/en-us/text-analytics-api) for extracting sentiments and other information from text (for example, Twitter feeds).
 These APIs make it possible to build smart apps that would have been impossible just a few short years ago.
 And they're available in preview form for you to begin using today.

 In this exercise, you will acquire a subscription key allowing you to call the Computer Vision API from your code.
-You'll use this key in Exercise 4 to generate thumbnails from the images uploaded to the Web site, and also to generate captions and searchable metadata for the images.
+You'll use this key in Exercise 4 to generate thumbnails from the images uploaded to the Web site, and to generate captions and search keywords for the images.

 1. In order to use the Computer Vision API, you need to sign up for a free account and acquire a subscription key.
 To do that, point your browser to [https://www.microsoft.com/cognitive-services/en-us/subscriptions](https://www.microsoft.com/cognitive-services/en-us/subscriptions).